TripleTen experts

 Pros Cons

-More expensive than paying upfront
+Diverse loan formats give you flexibility in repayment strategies More expensive than paying upfront

 May be inaccessible if you don’t have a good credit score

-This means that you’ll spend nothing to gain the education to make a career pivot.
-In addition, this setup incentivizes bootcamps to ensure their students get jobs, as the school won’t get paid until the students do.
+This means that you’ll spend relatively little to gain the education to make a career pivot.
+In addition, this setup incentivizes bootcamps to ensure their students get jobs.
+After all, grads will only start tackling the bulk of the payment once they get a job meeting the stipulated criteria.
+However, the percentage and period can combine to lead to you paying far more than you expected.

 This is a fairly complex topic, so we encourage you to read more about itShould I use an Income Share Agreement to Fund my Coding Bootcamp? to see if it’s right for you.
-As of the writing of this article, TripleTen does not offer an income share agreement.

 Pros Cons